IIT-EnergySystemModels/openTEPES/doc/rst/Projects.rst

     The models are scalable, and can be applied to cities, industries and countries.
 Furthermore, a main objective for OpenMod4Africa is capacity building among energy models in academia.
     Four African universities will be actively involved in adapting models and conducting two regional case studies.
 The additional capacity and the open Toolbox will enable the universities to train new generations of energy modelling experts for the energy industries in Africa.
+    It is also part of the `open energy system modelling toolbox <https://africaenergymodels.net/>`_, which is a collection of open-source energy system models for Africa.

 .. image:: ../img/OM4A.png
    :scale: 40%